oveee92/vaulti/README.md

 have your files in a git repo with the ability to revert files easily, please dont use this just yet (or just initialize a git repo first!)

 Also, if you try to change the yaml tags between `!COULD_NOT_DECRYPT`, `!vault` and `!ENCRYPT` when editing, you'll probably end up with unencrypted or broken variables.
-Stick to adding or removing the `!ENCRYPT` tags and their labels only for a good time.
+Stick to adding or removing the `!ENCRYPT` tags and their labels only, for a good time.

 ## Caveats